 Finally, the following parameters were considered to calculate the required collector area: 1.
-Evacuated tubes were selected with a cross-sectional area of $0.1044 \text{ m}^2$ and a heat retention efficiency of 93% and 2.
-The average solar irradiation at the site is 500 W/m with 7 hours of sunlight per day.
-With these parameters, each tube would provide 1.2234 (MJ) of energy per day for a total of 134 tubes required.
+Evacuated tubes were selected with a cross-sectional area of 0.1044 m2 and a heat retention efficiency of 93% and 2.
+According to the Atlas of Solar Radiation in Colombia, published by the country's Institute of Hydrology, Meteorology and Environmental Studies, the average solar irradiation at the site is 500 W/m2 with 7 hours of sunlight per day and an average daytime temperature of 12° C. With these parameters, each tube would provide 1.2234 (MJ) of energy per day for a total of 134 tubes required.
 As the selected commercial collector pipe system comes in groups of 20 pipes, a total of 140 pipes will be worked with.
 Additionally, since the lowest radiation value reported for the area was used and the calculations did not consider heat losses, it was decided to increase the amount of PCM to be used from 400 kg to 550 kg in order to take advantage of these radiation peaks and to guarantee an excess of stored heat.